Sahilbhardwajjj/Namaste-React/readme.md

-This is the repository for storing NAMASTE REACT course notes by AKSHAY SAINI !!!!
+This is the repository for storing NAMASTE REACT course notes by AKSHAY SAINI !!!! <br />
-Each lecture is stored in its Specific folder with the proper notes of codes Lecture 1 -> /lecture 1
+Each lecture is stored in its Specific folder with the proper notes of codes <br />
+Lecture 1 -> /lecture 1 <br />